lazerwalker/tinsel/README.md

 }
 ```

-If the "routes" dictionary exists as part of a node, Tinsel will listen for user input and take care of routing to the appropriate node.
+If the `routes` dictionary exists as part of a node, Tinsel will listen for user input and take care of routing to the appropriate node.

 #### "Any" Route